reviveMC74/reviveMC74/README.md

 ### Reviving

-First, (in the directory containing the 'reviveMC74' git repo) execute the command:
+First, to see the steps the script will take, (in the directory containing the 'reviveMC74' git repo) execute the command:

     python reviveMC74.py listObjectives